Master the five position values that control element layout in CSS

 Box 3 (static)

-removes the element from normal flow and positions it relative to its nearest positioned ancestor.
+position: absolute removes the element from normal flow and positions it relative to its nearest positioned ancestor.

 .parent {